moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 ## Deploying changes

-Pre-SSO, data enigneers had the permissions to deploy changes.
+Pre-SSO, data engineers had the permissions to deploy changes.
 Now you will need to ask someone from the Analytical Platform team to do so in `#ask-analytical-platform` on Slack.
 As usual, they will deploy the changes with `pulumi up` (there's a ticket to [automate the deployment](https://dsdmoj.atlassian.net/browse/PDE-1441)).

-## QA
+## Testing deployment

 After the stack is live, ask the user to test the export.
 This should include making sure the destination system gets the test file, as we can't see the destination buckets ourselves.